 For all children we make carefully planned arrangements to help them join our school family.

-The Headteacher welcomes personal visits and is happy to show parents around the school.
+The Headteacher welcomes personal visits and is happy to show parents around the school (within COVID safety restrictions).
 This provides an opportunity to see the school at work and to discuss the education and facilities St. James’ can offer your child.
 Please contact the School Secretary (Mrs Andrew) to arrange a mutually convenient appointment to meet the Headteacher.

 By law, parents must arrange for their children to start school at the beginning of the term following their fifth birthday, unless they have made other suitable arrangements.